saurabh-hirani/saurabh-hirani.github.io/_posts/2021-05-01-pipeline-power-1.md

 - Learnings:

-1. `aws-ec2-describe-instances-csv` dumps the aws output in CSV.
+1. `aws-ec2-describe-instances-csv` dumps the AWS output in CSV.
 Does not take the responsibility of processing.

 2. `q` allows the user to write SQL like familiar syntax to extract data.
 Does not take the responsibility of displaying the data nicely.

 3. `csv2table` takes CSV and displays in a clean terminal tabular format.

 Combining these 3 tools with the ever-powerful '|' Linux pipeline, can make for some interesting patterns for extracting data.
-In the next post, we will see how this pattern, helps answer some critical questions about AWS security groups.
+In the next post, we will see how this pattern helps answer some critical questions about AWS security groups.

-In closing, to call out the giants whose shoulders support us, this post demonstrates a simple example of the following two principles from the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)
+In closing, as a shout out to the giants whose shoulders we stand upon, this post demonstrates a simple example of the following two principles from the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy):

 1. Make each program do one thing well.
 2. Expect the output of every program to become the input to another, as yet unknown, program.